juxor/afaq/markdown/secG4.md

 labour is inconsistent with his ideas on "occupancy and use" while Rothbard's are in line with his capitalist property rights.
-Given the key place self- management holds in almost all anarchist thought, unsurprisingly we find Chomsky summarising the anarchist position thusly:
+Given the key place self- management holds in almost all anarchist thought, unsurprisingly we find Chomsky summarising the anarchist position as follows:

 > _"A consistent anarchist must oppose private ownership of the means of production and the wage slavery which is a component of this system, as incompatible with the principle that labour must be freely undertaken and under the control of the producer . . .
-A consistent anarchist must oppose not only alienated labour but also the stupefying specialisation of labour that takes place when the means for developing production."_ [_"Notes on Anarchism"_, **Chomsky on Anarchism**, p.
+A consistent anarchist must oppose not only alienated labour but also the stupefying specialisation of labour that takes place when the means for developing production."_ [**Chomsky on Anarchism**, p.
 123]

 Thus the _"consistent anarchist, then, will be a socialist, but a socialist of a particular sort."_ [**Op.
 Cit.**, p.
 125] Which suggests that Tucker's